Tag

 A Mechanical Hand .jpg

 Have you ever thought about the incredible impact a prosthetic hand could have on someone’s life?
 With a mechanical hand, individuals with limb differences can regain their independence and perform everyday tasks that were once difficult or impossible.
 Making a mechanical hand may seem like a daunting task, but with the right materials and instructions, it can be a rewarding project.
 By creating a prosthetic hand, you have the opportunity to change someone’s life for the better.
-This is a high school and middle school level design and engineering idea that can model real-world solutions and inspire students.

 29. A Straw Rocket